angus42/dancefloor/Readme.md

 ## What's is this

 The dance floor is a ca. 20 x 20 cm flat box with 25 full color RGB LEDs.
 It is controlled by an [Arduino] Uno microcontroller board.
-Programing the controller so the lights light up in a useful manner is all the fun of the project.
+Programming the controller so that the lights light up in a useful manner is all the fun of the project.
 For now it can play sequences of frames that change to the rhythm of music or at a adjustable bpm (beats per minute) rate.